KnoesOS/plethorole/README.md

 plethorole
 ==========

-A stockpile of roles for ad-hoc use in your Ansible Playbooks...
+A stockpile of Ansible Roles for use in your Ansible Playbooks...

 Version